Retail EDI Glossary

 Global Data Synchronisation (GDS)

-The messaging used within the GDSN that supports the exchange of standardized item data with their trading partners based on GS1 message standards.
+The messaging used within the GDSN that supports the exchange of standardized item data between trading partners based on GS1 message standards.

 Global Data Synchronisation Network (GDSN)

-An internet-based, interconnected network of interoperable data pools and a global registry known as the GS1 Global Registry, that enables companies around the globe to exchange standardized and synchronized supply chain data with their trading partners using a standardized Global Product Classification.
+An internet-based, interconnected network of interoperable data pools and a global registry known as the GS1 Global Registry.
+Enables companies around the globe to exchange standardized and synchronized supply chain data with their trading partners using a standardized Global Product Classification.

 Global Trade Item Number (GTIN)